 Torrijos warns that, however, the goal of zero CO2 emissions is still practically impossible to achieve because for this it is necessary to standardize and modify the processes involved.
 He cites an example in his article: "While the excavators that extract the materials, the trucks that take them to the work and the cranes that place them in their corresponding place continue to have a great diesel engines, the polluting emissions will never disappear completely ".

-Progress in Matter
+Progress in subject:

 The specialist, however, remains optimistic.
 He emphasizes that in recent years in Spain there has been an advance in the commitment to reduce energy consumption in residential buildings.
 He describes the existence of a so-called "passive architecture" where the infrastructure allocates most of its energy and water performance to systems that were included in the basic design of the construction and are easy to care for.
 Some of these systems involve investing in thermal insulation, tools to take advantage of sunlight and devices to make optimal and appropriate use of water, among others.